Geometry of polarised varieties

-where $P_{F_i}$ can be any effective divisor in its $\R$-linear equivalence class.
 Conditions (1)-(4) of \ref{p-bnd-sing-on-non-klt-centre} are obviously satisfied.
-Condition (5) is satisfied because the non-zero coefficients of $S_i$ are $\ge 1$ and similarly the non-zero coefficients of $M_i+S_i$ are $\ge 1$ as the fractional part of $M_i$ is supported in $\Supp R_i=\Supp S_i$; the latter claim follows from $M_i\sim m_iE_i+m_iR_i$.
+Condition (5) is satisfied because the non-zero coefficients of $S_i$ are $\ge 1$ and similarly the non-zero coefficients of $M_i+S_i$ are $\ge 1$ as the fractional part of $M_i$ is supported in $\Supp R_i=\Supp S_i$; the latter claim follows from

+and the assumption that $E_i$ is integral.
 Conditions (6)-(9) are satisfied by construction, and condition (10) is ensured by the end of Step 3.
 Condition (11) follows from $K_{X_i}+\Delta_i\sim_\Q n_iN_i$, and (12) follows from bigness of

 as we can assume $m_i> n_i+r$.
 Finally, condition (13) is satisfied because from $\frac{n_i+1+r}{m_i}<t$, we have

 hence

 is big as $N_i+K_{X_i}$ is big by assumption and $rN_i-S_i=rE_i$ is pseudo-effective.